virxpert/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Bootstrap Tokens take the form of a 6 character token id followed by 16 character token secret separated by a dot.
 Eg: abcdef.0123456789abcdef.
 More formally, they must match the regular expression [a-z0-9]{6}\.[a-z0-9]{16}

 Bootstrap Tokens are created as a secret in the kube-system namespace.
+Run the step on one of the Master node

 ```
 cat > bootstrap-token-07401b.yaml <<EOF